AndroidDeveloperLB/MaterialPreferenceLibrary/README.md

 MaterialStuffLibrary
 ====================

-Adds material-style dialogs, and also allow to have an ActionBar even on PreferenceActivity
+Allows to have an ActionBar even on PreferenceActivity, even for pre-Honeycomb versions of Android.

-This library is based on some other libraries, to support the next features:

- - alert dialogs, with a similar style of Material-Design.
- - PreferenceActivity, with support of an ActionBar (which is actually a toolbar that looks like an ActionBar)

-I made it since the current version of the support library doesn't have any of those things.
-I've asked about it on StackOverflow ([here](http://stackoverflow.com/q/26473648) and [here](http://stackoverflow.com/q/26495530/)), but what I got wasn't enough to support what I needed.
+All this library does is to simply put a Toolbar at the top of the PreferenceActivity, and you need to use the Toolbar instead of the ActionBar.

 Screenshots
 ==